 Interested in something even more exotic, like driving the Dalton Highway to the Arctic Circle?
 You’ll find staff who’ve conquered this isolated highway themselves and can equip you with invaluable maps, tips, and the right kind of vehicle.
 Most car rental agencies don’t allow you to take their vehicles on highways like the Dalton, one of Alaska’s most remote roadways.
 Alaska Auto Rental offers several classes of rentals perfect for this and other scenic areas (like the Denali Highway and the road to McCarthy).
 Their “Gravel Highway Rentals” feature heavy-duty puncture resistant tires, two spare tires, and a CB radio.

 Winter is becoming a more and more popular time to come to Alaska, as visitors enjoy snow sports, watching the Northern Lights, ice festivals and dog sledding events.
 But driving on icy roads and in extreme temperatures demands a dependable vehicle that’s correctly outfitted for the weather.
-Based in Fairbanks, where winter temps at -40 and colder aren’t unusual, the staff at Alaska Auto Rental know exactly what you need for safe and reliable driving: high traction winter tires for superb performance on ice, auto-start so you can warm up your vehicle before braving the cold, and an engine block heater to ensure it starts easily during below-zero temps.
+In Fairbanks, where winter temps at -40 and colder aren’t unusual, the staff at Alaska Auto Rental know exactly what you need for safe and reliable driving: high traction winter tires for superb performance on ice, auto-start so you can warm up your vehicle before braving the cold, and an engine block heater and winterization package to ensure it starts easily during below-zero temps

 The vehicles in the Alaska Auto Rental fleet are well-maintained and range from cars, trucks, and SUVs, on up to 15-passenger vans.
 Most vehicles are between 1-5 years old, typically with fewer than 50,000 miles.